Recognised Ministries in the Church

 Ministry within the Church of Scotland takes a variety of forms.
-It includes ministers ordained to the ministry of Word and Sacrament, deacons, readers, elders and chaplains.
+It includes ministers ordained to the ministry of Word and Sacrament, Ordained Local Ministry, deacons, and readers.

 You can read more about how ministries are matched to the needs of parishes.
 For those who sense a call to any of our ministries, the Council runs the Discernment Process as a first stage to training.

 Our ministers carry out their duties to over 350,000 of the Church's members.
 There are many more people who are not actually members of the Church of Scotland but who are regularly welcomed by the Church to worship God, take part in the life of the local congregation, and benefit from the love, care, and spiritual guidance of our ministry team.

 Ministers of Word and Sacrament are ordained men or women who, after special training, have taken vows and been set apart for the task of leadership.
 They provide pastoral care and support people in need, or who are affected by tragedy or crisis.
 They also have an 'enabling' role in the Church in developing a congregation through their leadership and vision.